thanasisn/SDR_enhancement_LAP/article/article_doc.md

 summer and midlatitude winter, representative of the warm and cold seasons.

-The variable parameters of LUT consists of the month along with the relevant seasonal atmospheric profile, the climatological values of the alpha, beta parameters of the Ångström equation for 500nm derived from the 340nm, the WC and the SZA of the simulation.

 Main factors responsible for the attenuation of the broadband downward solar radiation under cloud free atmospheres are aerosols and water vapor.
 At Thessaloniki, such measurements are available since 2003 from